ukri-excalibur/excalibur-tests/post-processing/README.md

     - `Format: [column_name, value]`
 - `column_types` - Pandas dtype for each relevant column (axes, units, filters, series).
 Specified with a dictionary.
     - `Accepted types: "str"/"string"/"object", "int"/"int64", "float"/"float64", "datetime"/"datetime64"`
+- `additional_columns_to_csv` - (Optional.)
+List of additional columns to export to csv file, in addition to the ones above.
+Those columns are not used in plotting.
+(Specify an empty list if no additional columns are required.)

 #### A Note on Replaced ReFrame Columns

-A perflog contains certain columns that will not be present in the DataFrame available to the graphing script.
-Currently, these columns are `display_name`, `extra_resources`, and `env_vars`.
-Removed columns should not be referenced in a plot config file.
+A perflog contains certain columns with complex information that has to be unpacked in order to be useful.
+Currently, such columns are `display_name`, `extra_resources`, `env_vars`, and `spack_spec_dict`.
+Those columns are parsed by the postprocessing, removed from the DataFrame, and substituted by new columns with the unpacked information.
+Therefore they will not be present in the DataFrame available to the graphing script and should not be referenced in a plot config file.

 When the row contents of `display_name` are parsed, they are separated into their constituent benchmark names and parameters.
 This column is replaced with a new `test_name` column and new parameter columns (if present).
-Similarly, the `extra_resources` and `env_vars` columns are replaced with their respective dictionary row contents (keys become columns, values become row contents).
+Similarly, the `extra_resources`, `env_vars`, and `spack_spec_dict` columns are replaced with their respective dictionary row contents (keys become columns, values become row contents).

 #### Complete Config Template